lehmannro/libleipzig-python/README.rst

 **libleipzig-python** provides a wrapper to the web services provided by the `Deutscher Wortschatz`_ project of the University of Leipzig.
 It currently supports all public service calls.
 These do not require authentication.
-See `libleipzig.services` or `./libleipzig/protocol.py` for details.

 .. _Deutscher Wortschatz: http://wortschatz.uni-leipzig.de/

+.. contents:: Table of Contents

 .. attention:: libleipzig prefetches *all* service interfaces on initial load.
    This process requires an Internet connection.